 Varangians, sometimes known as Rus, hail from the steppes and tundra to the north of the Empire's ancestral Greece.
-They have a mixed reputation: historically, they were raiders, sacking cities along the Empire's northern frontier, and on two occasions even burning the Imperial City, then called Constantinople, itself.
+They have a mixed reputation: historically, they were raiders, sacking cities along the Empire's northern frontier, and on two occasions even burning the old city of Constantinople itself.
 In the modern age, they have cleaned up their act somewhat, and the Varangian Guard serves as the Autokrator's personal security force.
 Varangians have a reputation as soldiers and mercenaries, and indeed is nearly synonymous with the latter term.